-This project-based course builds on what was learned in Mathematics 130 with an eye on big data sets.
-Topics include regression analysis, least squares, and decision-making based on inference.
-Special cases of the regression model, analysis of variance (ANOVA) and covariance (ANCOVA), and logistic regression models will be covered.
-Attention will be given to conditioning data sets for analysis and summarizing data and conclusions efficiently and effectively.
+This course builds on what was learned in Mathematics 130 with an eye on big data sets.
+Topics include linear and multi regression analysis, classification methods including logistic regression, resampling methods such as the bootstrap, applications of decision trees, and unsupervised learning such as cluster analysis.
+A final project will encompass multiple analysis methods.
 Throughout the course, the programming language R will be used.
-Prerequisites: B- or better in Mathematics 130, or Mathematics 330, or permission of department chair.
-3 Credits.
+Prerequisites: B- or better in Mathematics 130 or Mathematics 330.